Role and Function

 On the other hand, overcoats are utilized primarily as an extra layer of wool to feel warm in the winters.
 Moreover, trench coats are especially useful in areas with high annual precipitation.
 This is because rain does not always fall perpendicular to the ground, and makes umbrellas useless when so.

-Trenchcoats were pioneered in England for British military use during the Crimean War of the 19th Century and the Boer War of the early 20th century.
-They were popularised by members of the armed forces returning from World War One, who sang praises for these ‘Trench Coats’ that kept them dry during the harrowing conditions in the trenches of the various battlefields in the war.
+Trenchcoats were pioneered in England for British military use during the Crimean War and Boer War of the early 19th and 20th centuries.
+They were popularised by members of the armed forces returning from World War One.
+These people sang praises for these coats that kept them dry in the trenches of the battlefields in the war.

-The claim of inventing the trench coat is argued between the clothing giants Aquascutum and Burberry, whose founder Thomas Burberry is credited with the invention of the Gabardine fabric which is commonly used for making Trench Coats.
+The claim of inventing the trench coat is argued between the clothing giants Aquascutum and Burberry.
+It’s founder Thomas Burberry is credited with the invention of the Gabardine fabric commonly used in producing Trench Coats.

 Trenchcoats are a versatile clothing option for various occasions ranging from the most formal of occasions to casual wear.
 They are primarily available in darker colours; Black, Navy, Grey and Khaki; which can easily complement or contrast the other apparel worn with the trench coat.
-Their design hasn’t changed in any significant way since their inception and as such, are a timeless design waiting to be added to the wardrobe of people everywhere.
+Because their design hasn’t changed in any significant way since their inception, trench coats are a timeless design.

 When buying a trench coat, the optimal look is to have the coat end just above the knee.
 Full-length trench coats are viewed as over the top and are out of style.
 Also, consider whether one’s trench coat should be double-breasted or single-breasted.
 The double-breasted jacket is more of a traditional and older design.
 However, it is still very much regarded as a staple of fashion.
 Additionally, it provides an extra layer of clothing, giving more warmth for use in colder weather.